hall-lab/protocols/environment.md

 recommend the following organizational structure:

 - projects
-  - this directory contains different analysis projects, generally organized into separate publications
+  - different analysis projects, generally organized into separate publications
 - src
-  - contains external software as well as internal source code and git repositories
+  - external software as well as internal source code and git repositories
 - bin
   - executable files that are symbolic linked to binaries in the `src` directory